Liberty Station, San Diego: History

+Since 2002, 50+ buildings have been renovated and repurposed.
+Liberty Station is now home to a diverse array of restaurants, art galleries, shops, hotels, schools, and cultural institutions.
+In September 2025, the Irwin and Joan Jacobs Performing Arts Theater—nicknamed “The Joan”—will open as the 56th building, further enriching the cultural landscape of Liberty Station.

-Retail and commercial district
+Retail

-The retail and commercial district of Liberty Station is divided into five sections: The Marketplace, Ocean Village, NTC Landing, Harbor Square, and Fitness Club.
-The Marketplace section is located on Truxtun Road, between Womble and Roosevelt Road, adjacent to Rosecrans Street; it is the most developed of the commercial areas.
-The NTC Landing section of Liberty Station is located at Lytton Avenue and Truxton Road and is accessed through the iconic gate off Lytton Avenue, formerly NTC's Gate 6, whose image serves as a kind of visual symbol for all of Liberty Station.
-The Harbor Square section of Liberty Station is located at Laning Road and Harbor Drive, across from San Diego Bay and Naval Base Point Loma.
-The Fitness Club section is located on Roosevelt Road at Historic Decatur Road and is still being developed.
-The Ocean Village section, which has not yet been developed, is located on Historic Decatur Road and Perry Road; it is planned as a maritime-themed area with retail and light industrial tenants as well as public access to the boat channel.
+Liberty Station is home to more than 300 businesses, offering a mix of national retailers and locally owned establishments.
+The commercial landscape includes grocery stores such as Trader Joe’s and Vons, as well as popular dining chains like Chick-fil-A, Five Guys, Luna Grill, and Tender Greens.
+In addition to these larger brands, Liberty Station features a wide variety of independently operated boutiques, artisan shops, fitness and wellness studios, and creative workspaces.

+The area supports a diverse range of commercial activity and encourages pedestrian-friendly exploration.
+The Arts District, in particular, is home to numerous galleries, artist studios, and performance spaces that contribute to the site's identity as a cultural and creative hub.

-Anchor tenants of the retail and commercial districts include Vons, Trader Joe's, and Ace Hardware.
+Anchor tenants of the retail and commercial districts include Vons and Trader Joe's.
 There are several dozen restaurants, including several Starbucks coffee shops, and a variety of retail shops.
 In May 2013, Stone Brewing World Bistro and Gardens opened on Historic Decatur Road.
 The 23,500 sqft facility cost $8 million and can seat 700 patrons; it is the largest retail enterprise at Liberty Station.
 In May 2016 Boffo Cinemas opened a six-screen multiplex theater called The Lot; it is located in the renovated historic Luce Auditorium.

 Several of the retail establishments, including Vons and Stone Brewing, are built inside historic structures from Naval Training Center days.
 In order to maintain the external appearance of the historic structures they have unusual layouts.
 The Vons store occupies two separate buildings, formerly barracks, separated by an open courtyard.
 Stone Brewing incorporates multiple buildings including the former mess hall.

+Liberty Public Market has a diverse range of food and beverage options.
+Visitors can explore a variety of stalls and counters offering everything from fresh produce and gourmet foods to craft beer and specialty cocktails.
+Liberty Public Market has many artisans and merchants, emphasizing more on vintage clothing and jewelry stands.

-The NTC Landing section is home to the historic Sail Ho Golf Course, which was built in the 1920s by Albert Spalding of Spalding Sports.
+Liberty Station is also home to the historic Sail Ho Golf Course, which was built in the 1920s by Albert Spalding of Spalding Sports.
 Being the oldest golf course in San Diego, it was originally the San Diego Country Club called the Loma Club.
 It also used to be utilized by the Navy as a fitness training area for recruits.
-Under the NTC Foundation, Sail Ho has recently been renovated by Cary Bickler who redesigned the fairways, greens, and practice facilities.
-The practice facilities provide lessons from the PGA Professional, Tim Purin.
-Other famous golfers who have invested their time at Sail Ho include Craig Stadler and Phil Mickelson, both of whom played junior golf tournaments here when they were young.
-The nine-hole executive course also features a pro-shop and the Sail Ho Bar & Grill.
+Sail Ho has recently been renovated by Cary Bickler who redesigned the fairways, greens, and practice facilities.
+Other famous golfers who have invested their time at Sail Ho include Craig Stadler and Phil Mickelson, both of whom played junior golf tournaments at Sail Ho.
+In 2021, 18 holes of miniature golf was added.